 We were awakened by flocks of geese taking flight from the nearby pond, and the day’s ride introduced us to the hidden natural wonders of Eastern Oregon.
-For 40 miles, we saw very few cars as we rambled beside the North Fork of the John Day River, passing thick forests and intensive salmon-habitat restoration.
+For 40 miles, we saw very few cars as we rambled beside the Middle Fork of the John Day River, passing thick forests and intensive salmon-habitat restoration.
 For lunch, we stopped at the Dunstan Homestead Preserve (circa 1888), which is now managed by the Nature Conservancy and offers a beautiful spot for a picnic.

 As we intersected with Highway 395, we headed up the second long climb of the route.
 We left behind the river valley and forest and found ourselves surrounded by rolling fields and ranches.
 In Long Creek, we checked into the Long Creek Lodge Motel & RV Park and then shuffled across the street to the Stampede Restaurant.
 Restaurant owners Tammy and Mark Manning also run their own ranch (as well as a market and feed store).
 Tammy said she aims to make sure each cyclist who passes through town is well-fed.
 Her enthusiasm for the new bikeway was contagious, and we talked at length about bike racks and the best supplies for cyclists.
 Everything in the restaurant is homemade (including the ice cream), and the enormous burgers surely deserve some sort of award.

 Just beyond Long Creek, we found the stunning descent that was promised by those who suggested we ride counterclockwise.
 The grassy landscape gave way to rocky outcroppings, and we soared downhill through a picture book of red-rock cliffs.
 We stopped often to marvel at the scenery and watch hawks circling overhead.